 Although Mexico was once considered a ‘Third World’ country, it is now listed according to the UN, in the ‘Upper Middle’ category in relation to its economy per capita.
 Many travelers are still under the assumption that they will see farmers leading donkeys down dirt roads or the transportation involves a ride in the back of a pickup truck with a couple of roosters.
 The movies paint a very different picture than the actual reality of Mexico.

 In Playa del Carmen, you can expect to find high-end dining establishments, Wi-Fi and modern accommodations comparable to any other cosmopolitan city in the world.

 Encounter New Adventures

 Exhilarating adventures abound in the Mexican Caribbean and have nothing to do with surviving a trip to the mall on Black Friday.
 Playa del Carmen is a natural paradise.
-For the yogis, why not try a class atop of paddleboard on a scenic, jade-colored lagoon?
+For the yogis, why not try a class atop of paddle board on a scenic, jade-colored lagoon?
 Learn a skill by taking a photography class.
 These photo shoots are anything but standard.
 You’ll get to know how to perfectly capture the sun setting over the jungle from out-of-the-ordinary vantage points like the peak of a 42-meter Mayan pyramid.

-How about skydiving over the marvellous, turquoise seascape or swimming alongside turtles and stingrays in picturesque protected bay areas?
+How about skydiving over the marvelous, turquoise seascape or swimming alongside turtles and stingrays in picturesque protected bay areas?
 The list of ideas for fun and adventure is as ceaseless as the warm weather temperatures in the Riviera Maya.

 Make Lifelong Friendships